Help in choosing a career and changing careers

 You can also apply for a scholarship for a qualified employee if you fulfil the criteria for granting the scholarship.
 The scholarship is granted for a vocational upper secondary qualification, further vocational qualifications and specialist vocational qualifications.

-If you are not granted an adult education allowance, you can apply for Kela’s education benefits: student financial aid and student loan.
+If you are not granted an adult education allowance, you can apply for Kela’s student financial aid and student loan.